POS Debit Means: A Comprehensive Guide to Point-of-Sale Debit Transactions

 PIN-Based Transactions

 These require the customer to enter their Personal Identification Number (PIN) to authorize the transaction, ensuring added security.
+This method is often labeled as a debit card pos transaction type in statements.

 Signature-Based Transactions

 Instead of a PIN, the customer provides a signature, which is then verified by the merchant.
+This may sometimes be categorized differently in bank pos records.

 Contactless Payments